Art&Craft - Deco&Design - DIY Finishing - Finishing Techniques

 I want the look of the furniture to be antique, shabby chic style.
 How do I make the transformation?

-It's probably a good time to make changes in your home because a lot of questions coming from you lately are about freshening up pieces of furniture or even their transformation.
-That's what the question that is the subject of this article is about, only it's more specific, the furniture is meant to look a certain way, more specifically shabby chic.
-This means that, in addition to painting, ageing techniques are needed to make the furniture look old and long used.
+It's probably a good time to make changes in your home because a lot of the questions you've been getting lately are about freshening up your furniture or even about their transformation.
+That's what the question that is the subject of this article is about, only it's more specific, the furniture has to look a certain way, shabby chic to be precise.
+This means that, as well as painting, ageing techniques are needed to make the furniture look old and worn.
 If done well, such pieces can personalize a space and make it even more enjoyable.

 I want the look of the furniture to be antique, shabby chic style.
 How do I make the transformation?